escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/dsge_instance_tutorial.rst

     In [1]: import pymaclab as pm
     In [2]: from pymaclab.modfiles import models

-    # Instantiate a new DSGE model instance like so, but adding initlev=1 as extra argument
+    # Instantiate a new DSGE model instance like so
     In [3]: rbc1 = pm.newMOD(models.rbc1)

     # Inspect the data fields and methods of the DSGE model instance